pinDeliver/pinDeliver/documentation/movie_clip_excel_upload.md

-# Movie clip - Order upload with Excel
+# Video clip - Order upload with Excel

-A simple way to import orders to pinDeliver is through an Excel sheet.
-Then you don't need to develop an integration but on the other hand this task is always needed.
-Some companies start with the Excel import functionality and then develop an integration from their ERP or WMS as phase 2.
+One straightforward method for importing orders into pinDeliver is via an Excel sheet.
+This approach eliminates the need for immediate integration development, although it remains an essential task in the long run.
+Many companies initially adopt the Excel import feature and subsequently proceed to phase 2, where they develop integrations from their ERP or WMS.

-Click the image below to see a clip about Excel upload:
+To view a demonstration of the Excel upload process, watch the video below.

 <p float="right">
 <a href="https://youtu.be/-K3hSL8nUmM" target="_blank">